mrmaxguns/MaxBF/README.md

 - Jump instructions `[` and `]` must be properly nested or the interpreter exits with an error.
 - If an EOF is encountered during input, the cell is set to 0.

+## License

+MaxBF is distributed as free software under the GNU GPL V3 license.